Mathilde Carré: World War II

 Pierre de Vomécourt, an agent in France of the Special Operations Executive (SOE) of Great Britain, had no wireless operator, and no means of communicating with SOE headquarters in London.
 He needed money as he had financed nearly all the expenses of his activities from his own pocket.
 Through an attorney in Paris, he was introduced on 26 December 1942 to Carré.
 Carré introduced Bleicher to Vomécourt as "Jean Castell," a Belgian resistance leader.
 What neither SOE headquarters nor Vomécourt knew was that Interallié was "burned" and that Carré was working for the German intelligence agency, the Abwehr.
 She said she had access to a wireless (one of those captured by the Germans) and could arrange for the transmittal of messages from Vomécourt to London.
 He was initially suspicious and tested her by having her send a message to London asking SOE for money.
 Two days later SOE responded and Carré told him a British agent would give him the money in Vichy.
 Vomécourt went to Vichy and received the money.
-SOE headquarters had been working with Interallié so it accepted the German's message to them as genuine.
+SOE headquarters had been working with Interallié so it accepted the message sent to them by the Germans as genuine.

 Despite SOE's confidence in Interallié, Vomécourt was still suspicious of Carré and in January 1942, his suspicions were heightened.
 He asked her to procure forged identity cards and she complied quickly, too quickly in his opinion and the cards were too good.
 Challenged, she admitted she was working for the Germans.
 Vomécourt then hatched a plan for Carré to persuade the Germans that she should go to SOE headquarters in London with him.
 Carré said she persuaded Bleicher and the Germans that she could return to France with valuable information about SOE.
 The Abwehr accepted her story and in early February, sent a message to London, supposedly from Vomécourt, requesting immediate evacuation from France of Vomécourt and Carré, saying their lives were in danger.
 After many misadventures, the two reached England via a British naval vessel on 27 February.
 This was the end of Carré's career as a double and triple agent.
 She was interrogated and imprisoned for the remainder of the war.